grig23/primetime.en/help/AccountIQ/dashboard.md

 ![](assets/dashboard-ac-sharing-prob.png)

+*Figure: Numbers and percentages of subscriber accounts in different sharing probability ranges*

 ### Number of accounts and usage by sharing probability level {#number-of-accounts-usage-sharing-probability}

 This panel provides tabular view of  accounts partitioned into ranges of sharing probability quintiles from very low (0-20%) to very high (80=100%) with each quintile’s associated usage from shared accounts.

 ![](assets/no-acc-usage-prob-level.png)

+*Figure: Number of accounts, trends, and usages falling in various probability ranges*